suyogpatil/python-flask-mongodb/local-deployment/README.md

   - Docker,Minikube should be installed

+**Note:**
+ If you dont have minikube then can test it on katakoda env at https://www.katacoda.com/courses/kubernetes/launch-single-node-cluster

 ## Limitations

-  - Single app
+  - Single app (Can be scaled by simply increasing `replicas` in `kubernetes/k8s-minikube-app.yml`)

-  - Single standalone mongodb instance without authentication
+  - Single standalone mongodb instance without authentication (Need extra configuration for authentication and cluster mode.Out of scope for this testing)

 ## Procedure to test